Football at the South American Games

-Football at the South American Games is the football tournament of the South American Games (also known as "Juegos Odesur").
-Olympic/youth teams from South America have participated in it throughout its history.
+Football at the South American Games is the multi-sport event football tournament of the South American Games (also known as "ODESUR Games").
+The competition has been played since 1978 and is organized by the Organización Deportiva Suramericana (South American Sport Organization).
+Only youth teams from South America have participated in it throughout its history.

-During the first 2 editions (1978 and 1982) they were known as the Cruz del Sur Games, between 1998 and 2006 the football tournament was not played, instead a futsal tournament was organized.
+During the first 2 editions (1978 and 1982) they were known as "Cruz del Sur Games", between 1998 and 2006 the football tournament was not played, instead a futsal tournament was organized.

 In the first edition (1978) U-20 teams participated, while in the following ones (1982 and 1986) U-19 teams participated, for the 1990 tournament, the football section was played by U-20 teams preparing to the 1991 South American championship.
-Two editions of the tournament were played with Sub-17 national teams, returning to U-20 teams in 2018.
+Three editions of the tournament (1994, 2010 and 2014) were played with U-17 teams, returning to U-20 teams in 2018.

 In 2014, a women's tournament was included.